 This program has been very successful in assisting students to better their chances for acceptance into medical school.
 In the class that graduated in 2016, 88% of students who matriculated graduated with a master’s degree.
 Approximately 82 percent of these were successful in gaining admission into medical or dental schools in the State of Texas and across the United States.

 Please contact the recruitment office at email@example.com or 817.735.2789 with any questions.

 The MS in Medical Sciences program responds to the need for generalist graduate study in the medical sciences to provide students with the background required for the pursuit of a variety of careers in the health professions.
 It is a broad-based curriculum that can provide the student with requirements to pursue medical school, dental school, veterinary school, advanced graduate education, or enter a career in allied health sciences, such as public health and health care administration, clinical research, or in non-research positions including managerial and biotechnology patent law, teaching, and medical writing.

 For More Information:

 2-Year Research Track Option

-The successful applicant to the Medical Sciences Research Track will have excelled in the requirements for the Medical Sciences degree and expressed a strong interest in anatomy education and/or research.
+The successful applicant to the Medical Science Research Track will have excelled in the requirements for the Medical Science degree and expressed a strong interest in anatomy education and/or research.
 Interested students will interview with anatomy faculty and create a project proposal outline prior to transfer into this track.